 - White Mush

-The dry down is much different than what you get at the opening.
+The dry down is much different than what you get in the opening.

 The woody notes that come from cedar, sandalwood, and especially Iso E Super, blend perfectly well with all these bright and citrusy notes from the opening.